-The Statement class has a method executeLargeUpdate for executing an update whose row count exceeds Integer.MAX_VALUE.
+The Statement class has a method executeLargeUpdate for executing an update whose row count exceeds Integer.MAX\VALUE.

-JDBC 4.1 (which was a part of Java 7) specified a generic method getObject(column, type) for Statement and ResultSet, where type is a Class instance.
-For example, URL url = result.getObject("link", URL.class) retrieves a DATALINK as a URL.
-Now the corresponding setObject method is provided as well.
+JDBC 4.1 (which was a part of Java 7) specified a generic method get0bject(column, type) for Statement and ResultSet, where type is a Class instance.
+For example, URL url = result.get0bject("link", URL.class) retrieves a DATALINK as a URL.
+Now the corresponding set0bject method is provided as well.

-- 1. Write a program that adds, subtracts, divides, and compares numbers between 0 and $2^{32} 1$, using int values and unsigned operations.
-Show why divideUnsigned and remainderUnsigned are necessary. - For which integer n does Math.negateExact(n) throw an exception?
+- Write a program that adds, subtracts, divides, and compares numbers between 0 and 2 - 1, using int values and unsigned operations.
+Show why divideUnsigned and remainderUnsigned are necessary. - 2.
+For which integer n does Math.negateExact(n) throw an exception?
 (Hint: There is only one.) - 3.
 Euclid's algorithm (which is over two thousand years old) computes the greatest common divisor of two numbers as gcd(a, b) = a if b is zero, and gcd(b, rem(a, b)) otherwise, where rem is the remainder.
 Clearly, the gcd should not be negative, even if a or b are (since its negation would then be a greater divisor).
 Implement the algorithm with %, floorMod, and a rem function that produces the mathematical (non-negative) remainder.
 Which of the three gives you the least hassle with negative values? - 4.
 The Math.nextDown(x) method returns the next smaller floating-point number than x, just in case some random process hit x exactly, and we promised a number < x.
 Can this really happen?
 Consider double r = 1 generator. nextDouble(), where generator is an instance of java.util.Random.
 Can it ever yield 1?
 That is, can generator.nextDouble() ever yield 0?
 The documentation says it can yield any value between 0 inclusive and 1 exclusive.
-But, given that there are 253 such floating-point numbers, will you ever get a zero?
+But, given that there are 2 such floating-point numbers, will you ever get a zero?
 Indeed, you do.
-The random number generator computes the next seed as $\operatorname{next}(s) = s \cdot m + a \% N$, where m = 25214903917, a = 11, and $N = 2^{48}$.
-The inverse of m modulo N is v = 246154705703781, and therefore you can compute the predecessor of a seed as $\operatorname{prev}(s) = (s - a) \cdot v \% N$.
+The random number generator computes the next seed as $next(s) = s \cdot m + a \% N$ , where m = 25214903917, a = 11, and $N = 2^{48}$ .
+The inverse of m modulo N is v = 246154705703781, and therefore you can compute the predecessor of a seed as prev(s) = (s - a) $\cdot v \% N$ .
 To make a double, two random numbers are generated, and the top 26 and 27 bits are taken each time.
-When s is 0, $\operatorname{next}(s)$ is 11, so that's what we want to hit: two consecutive numbers whose top bits are zero.
-Now, working backwards, let's start with $s = \operatorname{prev}(\operatorname{prev}(\operatorname{prev}(0)))$.
-Since the Random constructor sets $s = (initialSeed \land m) \% N$, offer it $s = \operatorname{prev}(\operatorname{prev}(\operatorname{prev}(0))) \land m = 164311266871034$, and you'll get a zero after two calls to $\operatorname{nextDouble}$.
+When s is 0, next(s) is 11, so that's what we want to hit: two consecutive numbers whose top bits are zero.
+Now, working backwards, let's start with s = prev(prev(prev(0))).
+Since the Random constructor sets $s = (initialSeed \land m) \% N$ , offer it $s = \text{prev}(\text{prev}(0)) \land m = 164311266871034$ , and you'll get a zero after two calls to nextDouble.
 But that is still too obvious.
 Generate a million predecessors, using a stream of course, and pick the minimum seed.
-Hint: You will get a zero after 376050 calls to $\operatorname{nextDouble}$.
+Hint: You will get a zero after 376050 calls to nextDouble.